Savonarola: Bonfire of the Vanities

 Born in the Italian City State of Ferrara on 21 September 1452, he was of noble blood and had a comfortable and cosseted upbringing fortunate then only to witness the indignities of poverty and never have to endure them.

-He was educated at the University of Ferrara where he studied art and theology which opened up a number of possible professions to him the most likely being law but he opted instead for a career in the Church.
-It was not an obvious choice and some say it was the result of his despair at unrequited love for a life in clerical vestments never appeared to come naturally to him.
+He was educated at the University of Ferrara where he studied art and theology which opened several possible professions to him the most likely being law, but he opted instead for a career in the Church.
+It was not an obvious choice, and some say it was the result of his despair at unrequited love for a life in clerical vestments never appeared to come naturally to him.

 From the outset he was a vocal and outspoken critic of the Church which he often referred to as a harlot and a whore both vain and proud.
 This brought him a great deal of attention but by no means impressed the Church hierarchy.
 Yet he seemed to be of little significance and was considered more of a crank than a danger to religious orthodoxy.

 Always a political man he spurned the opportunity to become a Franciscan monk to join the more secular Dominican Order who he believed had a firmer grasp on the realities of life.
 In 1475 he was sent to the Monastery of San Domenico near Bologna where he was to remain until 1482 when he was transferred to Florence.